Languisher/Computer-Organization-Project-202406/README.md

 Author: Nan Lin and Yanxu Meng

+## Structure of the repository

-The requirement of the project can be found [here](assignment/Projet.pdf).
+The requirement of the project can be found in the [assignment/](assignment/Projet.pdf) folder.

+The PDF version of the report:
+- The english version can be found [here](report/build/report.pdf).
+(Note that Q7 is not included in the report)
+- The french version can be found [here](Rapport.pdf) in the root directory.

+The digital circuits generated in this project can be found in the [Digital/](Digital/) folder.

-The PDF version of the report can be found [here](report/build/report.pdf).
+The VHDL code of the circuits can be found in the [VHDL/](VHDL/) folder.

+The animation video of question 10 is displayed here: [video](q10-animation.mp4).

 ## Guidance to execute gtkwave in Exercise 5